johnalison/WorkingPhilosophy/CanOnlyControlWhatYouCan.md

    > Can use complaints as a barometer or flag for when your too attached.

 - “Waste no time or Energy on grudges” Churchill

+- There is no rule higher than that over oneself, over ones impulses (Baltasar Gracian)